If you feel that kids’ sports are one of your biggest competitors, this article is for you to get a win/win.

 “Churches have this mind-set that everything costs money.
 It doesn’t have to be like that if you are doing things people want done.
 Pray Then Play Sports costs the church nothing,” Helsel says.

-“The whole point is that there are so many people in our community who are unchurched, and this is an outreach for them,” says Young.
-“For the first time ever, Keith got permission from the school board to go in and pass out fliers for this program.”
+“The whole point is that there are so many people in our community who are unchurched.
+This is an outreach for them,” says Young.
+“For the first time ever, Keith got permission from the school board to pass out fliers for this program.”

 Parents say they like the local, church-based league because it’s a lot of fun and there’s no extensive travel.
 “Unlike city leagues, we will never have an all-star team.
-The big thing about Pray Then Play Sports is every child has a starting position and every child plays,” Helsel says.
+The big thing is every child has a starting position and every child plays,” Helsel says.

 Teresa Ring is a big fan.
 Her twin girls, Emily and Lily, played, and her son, David, was a “rusher” for the winning team.